spaulg/backbone.storageProxy/README.md

 method to proxy any request.
 If the proxy is applied to a collection, each model added to the collection will also have its sync method overridden.

+The plugin does not override the standard Backbone.sync method.
+This ensures multiple storage adapters can coexist without having to worry about adapter compatibility.

 ## Usage

 Load the storage proxy after backbone.js has been loaded.